Frequently asked questions

 Projects which focus primarily on a ceremony, parade or service are unlikely to achieve HLF’s outcomes.

 Can HLF pay for us to build a replica trench?

 Yes, but if this is the only thing you are doing in your project then it is unlikely to achieve HLF’s outcomes.

 Think about how people will be involved in researching, designing and drawing up plans for the trench, and how they can engage with it once it is there.
 How will the series of activities that you put on help people learn about a particular aspect of First World War heritage?

 Can HLF pay for us to put on an artistic performance (play/concert/musical) relating to the First World War?

 HLF can fund projects which involve people in developing a performance through research trips, museum/archive workshops, talks with historians or other activities which enable them to explore the heritage of the First World War.
 If your project focuses on the musical heritage of the First World War, the end result might be a concert, where the audience can also learn about the music through an exhibition or talk.
 Your project will need to include heritage activities, and provide opportunities for people to engage with heritage material.

 If the main focus of your project is putting on a play or musical that has already been written, it is unlikely to achieve HLF’s outcomes.

 If the main activity in your project is an artistic performance, it may be better suited to arts funding.
 If your project includes both arts and heritage activities, then you may wish to use some arts funding as partnership funding in your application to HLF.
-Please note that under the Heritage Grants programme (grants of £100,000 upwards), National Lottery funding from another organisation (such as Arts Council England) cannot be used to make up the minimum partnership funding contribution of 5 or 10%.

 Can we do a project which explores the First World War and the Second World War?